KokiSecurityLab/CySA-Study-Notes/Technical_Paper_032.md

 # Koki's Technical Paper #032

-## Quantum Defense — Protecting Memories from Future Threats, Post-Quantum Cryptography, and Lattice-Based Encryption
+## Quantum Defense: Protecting Memories with Lattice-Based Cryptography

 ## Summary Digest
 The Post-Quantum Cryptography (PQC) framework established in this technical paper introduces a deterministic approach to network infrastructure longevity by translating upcoming quantum computing threat vectors into verifiable cryptographic variables.
 Inspired by CISSP Domain 3 and advanced CCSP cloud application validation rules, this architecture addresses the structural vulnerabilities of current encryption standards like AES and RSA against asymmetric Shor's algorithm exploits.
 By implementing advanced mathematical defense structures, the system transitions historical telemetry and private repositories into an immutable, quantum-resistant enclave.